fmidev/smartmet-plugin-wms/docs/reference.md

 #### CloudCeilingLayer

-The cloud_ceiling layer is used for showing cloud ceilings on the map.
+The cloud_ceiling layer is used for cloud ceiling observations (ie. the height of the base of the lowest clouds when the cloud amount is more than falf of the sky: broken, overcast or obscured)

 The table below shows a simple example on the usage of the cloud_ceiling layer.